Thinking About Selling Your Home in 2026? Start Preparing Now

 4. Stay on Top of Maintenance

-Leaky faucets, squeaky doors, or an aging HVAC system may seem minor, but buyers notice.
+Leaky faucets, squeaky doors, power washing, gutter cleaning or an aging HVAC system may seem minor, but buyers notice.
 Create a maintenance checklist and address repairs as they come up.
 Having service records handy will also reassure buyers that the home has been well cared for.
+Keep all manuals, warranties, invoices in one place, so buyers can review.

 5. Monitor the Market